 Historically, it has always been much harder to rent a car with a debit card.
 Rental car companies consider debit cards to be riskier, and often unfairly view them as a warning sign of bad credit.
 Companies also worry that a debit card may be linked to a bank account without enough funds to satisfy unexpected charge if the car is damaged or returned late.

 So, to encourage using credit cards, most rental car companies force debit-card holders to jump through a series of onerous hoops.
 They put large holds on renter's bank accounts until the vehicle is returned, run a credit check and force the renter to fork over several additional forms of identification before getting the keys.

 But that might be changing.
-Thrifty and Dollar—two budget rental car companies owned by Hertz Corporation—have just decided to stop treating debit card holders like second-class citizens.
-Now, as long as you reserve a car at least 24 hours in advance, you can rent from Dollar and Thrifty with a debit card and just a driver's license as identification.
+Hertz and its sister companies, Thrifty and Dollar, have decided to stop treating debit card holders like second-class citizens.
+Now, as long as you reserve a car at least 24 hours in advance, you can rent from Hertz, Dollar or Thrifty with a debit card and just a driver's license as identification.
 There's no longer a credit check or extra documentation required.
 (This new policy is in effect at corporate-owned branches, but not at all franchises.
 Always call ahead to your desired location to check.)

 And there's good news for drivers under 25, the likeliest age group to lack a credit card.
-Most rental car companies (including, until now, Dollar and Thrifty) have historically excluded young drivers from renting a car with debit cards.
-Dollar and Thrifty now allow drivers as young as 20 to rent a car, regardless of whether they use a credit or debit card.
+Most rental car companies have historically excluded young drivers from renting a car with debit cards.
+Dollar and Thrifty now allow drivers as young as 20 to rent a car, while Hertz will allow drivers at least 18 to rent, regardless of whether they use a credit or debit card.